Writing your own linear algebra matrix library in C

 }

-// Prints the matrix on the stdout (with a custom formatting for elements)
+// Prints the matrix on the stdout with custom element formatting

 void nml_mat_printf(nml_mat *matrix, const char *d_fmt) {